MirrorsAndMisdirections/FastFlowTransform/docs/examples/Incremental_Demo.md

      * DuckDB / Postgres: incremental insert/merge in SQL
      * Databricks Spark: `MERGE INTO` for Delta or Iceberg where available (Spark 4), with a fallback full-refresh strategy for other formats
      * BigQuery: pandas- or BigFrames-backed DataFrame models with incremental merge logic handled by the BigQuery executor
+     * Snowflake Snowpark: Snowpark DataFrame operations with merges handled by the Snowflake executor

 4. **Iceberg profile for Spark 4**